 I am Co Founder of Quilt for Change.
 We create challenge art quilt exhibits for display at the United Nations and venues across the U.S. The challenges are themed on issues important to women around the world and are a call for awareness and action to improve the lives of women everywhere.

-I teach at Knit One Quilt Too in Barrington, RI.
-My most popular class is Machine Quilting, an nine session class that gives you a solid foundation in machine quilting on your home machine and a large library of design choices.
+I teach Machine Quilting at Knit One Quilt Too in Barrington, RI, a multi session class that gives you a solid foundation in machine quilting on your home machine and a large library of design choices.
+I also teach longarm quilting at my studio in Bristol, RI.
+For a list of classes and lectures, check out my schedule or contact me for more info.

 To contact me about any of these services, please use the Contact Me form on this website.